SingularityUniversity/formassembly-theme/documentation/guidelines.md

 # FormAssembly Theme Creation Guidelines

+## Sass

+FormAssembly Themes are build using [Sass](https://sass-lang.com/).
+You may use any of the [Sass features](https://sass-lang.com/guide) like variables, nesting, imports, mixins or operators.

 ## Theme Customization

 Form creators in FormAssembly can apply a theme to their forms but typically do not have direct access to the SCSS to make changes.
-Instead, they have access to simple controls (like a color picker) to modify aspects of the theme that the designer (that's you!) chose to make customizable.
+Instead, they have access to a **Theme Editor** that provides simple controls (like a color picker) to modify aspects of the theme that you, the designer, chose to make customizable.

-**Customization options are exposed through SCSS variables.** Any variable that starts with `$color-`, `$font-`, `$length-` or `$image-` will automatically be exposed in the Theme Editor with a matching control (respectively, a color picker, a font selector, a numeric input with unit selector, and a file upload).
+**Customization options are exposed through specially constructed SCSS variables.**
+Any variable that starts with `$color-`, `$font-`, `$length-` or `$image-` will automatically be exposed in the Theme Editor with a matching control (respectively, a color picker, a font selector, a numeric input with unit selector, and a file upload).
 The rest of the variable name is used as a description of the control.

-For instance, to make the Theme's **accent color** customizable,
+For instance, to make your theme's **accent color** customizable,

-1. Make it a variable (`$color-accent-color`) and give it an initial value.
+1. Set it as a variable.
+Let's call it `$color-accent-color`.
+We use the `$color-` prefix because we want a color picker, and 'accent-color' because we want "Accent color" to describe the color picker.
+Let's also give it an initial value (e.g green).
    ```css
    $color-accent-color: #198a63;
    ```
-2. Use the variable accordingly throughout your theme.
+2. Now, use the variable accordingly throughout your theme, for instance as the color of the submit button and fieldset borders.
    ```css
    .wFormContainer fieldset {
        border-color: $color-accent-color;